greyatom-school/the-minerva-project/FEWD/career_services/Day in the life of Frontend Engineer.md

 - **Frontend Developer** - Creates/Develops the user interface, implements interaction and adds business logic to talk to the backend APIs to showcase it to the user.
 For example, retrieves the FAQ details from backend, provides the look and feel as designed by the designer and shows it to the user.
 - **Backend Developer** - Accepts the requests from the frontend and delivers the appropriate response.
 Backend developers are responsible for saving, updating and deleting the data from the server.
 For example, user wants requests for a list of FAQs and the backend developers creates an API that sends the list.

-### How would you suggest newcomers to build newer capabilities &amp; learn new technologies?
+### How would you suggest newcomers to build newer capabilities and learn new technologies?

 Below I have listed a few pointers as recommendations.
 You are not restricted to stick to these points only.